-D.A.
-Townley, your plan administrator, maintains data on your record of service and contributions and calculates pension benefits under the plan.
+The McAteer Group, The Plan Administration Office, maintains data on your record of service and contributions and calculates pension benefits under the plan.

 - Contributions are deposited in a trust fund at the custodian, Canadian Western Trust.
 The custodian keeps the investments safe and invest the funds as instructed by the investment manager.
 Pension plan benefits and expenses are paid from that pension trust fund.
 The custodian provides statements of those deposits and withdrawals, similar to your bank statements. - RBC Global Asset Management, the plan investment manager, makes investment decisions within guidelines and objectives set by the Trustees.